ThomasBaruzier/android-chroot/README.md

 clean
 ```

-12. Setup the VNC server and viewer, bspwm, sxhkd, and firefox.
+12. Setup the VNC server and viewer, bspwm, sxhkd, yay, and firefox.
 ```
 <TODO>
 ```